Meanwhile...

 I felt sassy.
 "Would you arrange a marriage for me?"

 Ma's eyes got huge, and soft.
 "Oh, Maria, I can think of some wonderful young men, from wonderful families, who would make you such a fine husband!
-Of course, I would love to help you get married!"
+Of course, I would love to help you get married!...
+Si, si, I could call Missus Pesce!
+She could help us!
+Missus Pesce has such a high success rate, such wonderfl matches she has arranged!"

 I knew that Ma had a baby when she was very, very young, and for years she and Pa thought she'd never have another, and then Paulie came.
 Ma bent over like she felt sick.
 I put a hand on her shoulder.
 "I know, Ma," I whispered.